radicazz/animus/README.md

 - Cross-platform support for Windows, Linux, and macOS.
 - Modular architecture with a focus on extensibility and maintainability.
-- Resource management system for handling assets like textures, sprites and fonts.
+- Resource management system for efficient handling of assets like textures, sprites and fonts.
-- Entity-Component-System (ECS) for flexible game object management.
+- Entity-Component-System (ECS) integration for flexible game object management.
 - Sprite & text rendering with support for rotations, scaling and more.

 ## Getting Started

-Third-party libraries are stored in the [`external/`](external/) directory and managed as git submodules.
+Third-party libraries are stored in the [`external/`](external/) directory.

 ### Requirements